hydna/hydna-game-remote/README.md

 * Your own free hydna domain
 * OpenEmu installed (macosx only) and node.js installed on the same system
-* Check the keymappings in main.js and index.html
+* Check the keymappings in **main.js** so they match you keyboard controller settings in openemu

 ### Setup ###